 The core platform provides all Qlustar components/packages including the installer.
 It is currently (and will be in the foreseeable future) based on Ubuntu LTS releases.
 On the other hand, edge platforms are not meant to be run on head-nodes and lack certain software components or packages (head- / service-node functionality).

 While the head-nodes are bound to the core platform, all other nodes are free to run any of the supported core/edge platforms.
 Mixing of different edge platforms on different nodes within a single cluster is fully supported.
-E.g., you are able to run any mix of Ubuntu and CentOS in a single cluster.
+E.g., you are able to run any mix of Ubuntu and AlmaLinux in a single cluster.

 Servers that are installed on disk and serve exclusively as head-/service nodes, will always run the core platform.
 Among the software components that are supported only in core are: